Toranian/Toranian/README.md

 Driven second year university student working towards becoming a computer scientist at the University of Victoria.

 ### About me
-I've got an interest in cryptocurrencies, especially Bitcoin.
+I've got an interest in cryptocurrencies and blockchain technology, especially Bitcoin.
 As of late, I've found it hard to refuse any and all projects with others, and I'm having a blast.

 ### What am I currently working on?
-Currently working university related projects, but I'm now working to create an autonomous robot utilizing tools like Fusion 360, Arduino, Tensorflow, OpenCV, and 3D printing.
+Currently extemely busy with school work, but I recently made a wordle clone for the terminal!

 ### My Projects
 I have some of my projects on GitHub pages for your viewing pleasure!